Reading for Pleasure

 Things you can do at home:

-- Ensure your child reads at least 3 times per week for a minimum of 20 minutes and record their reading in their Reading Record.
+- Ensure your child reads at least 3 times per week (ideally daily) for approx. 20 minutes and record their reading in their Reading Record.

 - Talk about what books they are currently reading.